ArendJan/mirte-documentation/doc/connect_to_mirte.rst

    the robot through ethernet.
 You will therefore not have access to internet on your machine.

-Wireless (Wifi)
+Wireless (Wi-Fi)
 ===============

-After booting up Mirte for the first time the robot is in access point (AP) mode and a wifi network will be available with ssid Mirte-XXXXXX.
+After booting up Mirte for the first time the robot is in access point (AP) mode and a Wi-Fi network will be available with ssid Mirte-XXXXXX.
 You can connect to this network with the password 'mirte_mirte'.
-While in AP mode, the ip address of Mirte is 192.168.42.1, but you could also access it with mirte.local or mirte-XXXXXX.local:
+While in AP mode, the IP address of Mirte is 192.168.42.1, but you could also access it with mirte.local or mirte-XXXXXX.local:

 .. code-block:: bash